emilyaikens/DicksWorld/README.md

 # Ursus Aurorus Holdings LLC Website

 ## Description
-Blazor app built for UAH LLC
+Blazor app built for UAH LLC.
+Given an existing WordPress App, my goal was to recreate it as best as possible using Blazor and deploying to Azure.

 ## Techologies Used